lappsgrid-incubator/jetstream-scripts/README.md

 - **vm-inialize.sh**<br/>
 Does all the work of initializing a new VM.
 This script will install (amongst other things):
   - Java
   - Groovy
   - Zip, unzip, emacs, and other utils
   - Several Lappsgrid tools (lsd, jsonc, tool-config-editor, etc.)
+- **install-*.sh**<br/>
+Install various packages individually.
+Use these scripts in install packages on an instance when the full `vm-initialize.sh` installs more than is needed or wanted.